Haiti as Emblematic of the Black Struggle for Freedom

 Why do as many as 80% of us abandon our resolutions in February?
 Psychology’s Fallon Goodman encourages realistic goals and embracing the hard parts.

-Satisfy prerequisites and make progress toward graduation.
-Plus, apply for the Dean's Summer Scholarship starting on March 16.
+Satisfy prerequisites and register for in-demand courses.
+Plus, apply for the Dean's Summer Scholarship by April 30.

 Biology PhD candidate Ashley Bastin condensed years of research into 180 seconds to win the Three Minute Thesis competition.